Robert Ferguson of Raith: Biography

 He lived at Raith House near Kirkcaldy.

 Robert Ferguson was elected to the Whig parliament of 1806 for Fifeshire, but was not afterwards elected until the time of the Reform Bill, upon which he represented the Kirkcaldy district of Burghs from 1831 to 1835, and in the latter year was returned for Haddingtonshire, defeating Mr Hope, the Tory candidate, by 268 to 231 votes.
 At the general election of 1837 he was in turn defeated by Lord Ramsay, who polled 299 votes to 205.
 He then returned to the representation of the Kirkcaldy division of Burghs.
 He was a cordial supporter of the measures of the Whig government, and opposed to the ballot.

 Due to his amateur interests in mineralogy, in 1805 he was elected a Fellow of the Royal Society of London.
 In 1806 he was elected a Fellow of the Royal Society of Edinburgh.
 He was Lord Lieutenant of Fife from 1837.

 He died at a house in Portman Square in London on 3 December 1840.

 Memorials

 A major monument to Ferguson stands near the northern approach to Haddington designed by Robert Forrest in 1843.

 A memorial also exists to him in Abbotshall Church in Fife.

 Family

 Ferguson infamously had an affair with Mary Nisbet, Countess of Elgin, only daughter of William Hamilton Nisbet, esq. of Dirleton, near Haddington.
 She was the wife of Thomas Bruce, 7th Earl of Elgin, with whom she had one son, later Lord Bruce (1800–1840) and three daughters.
 The Earl sued Ferguson in both England and Scotland and won £10,000 (the current, 2016, equivalent of around £5 million).
 Following the Countess's inevitable divorce, Ferguson then married her on 20 April 1808.

 The couple had no children together.
 His nephew Robert Munro Ferguson (1802-1868) inherited his estates on his death.

+Ferguson was first cousin to writer Mary Berry.